HarvardMapCollection/tutorials-share/content/resources/workshops/Workshop-2/activity-1/index.md

 ---
-title: Introduction to spatial data structures
+title: 1.
+Introducing spatial data structures
-date: 2022-12-31
+date: 2024-02-22
 image: gradient.png
 layout: single2
 description: Introducing common file formats and their relationship to GIS methods.
 ---

+## In your group...

 1. Visit the U.S. arms exports in 2022 by country data [^1] in the `Activity 1 folder`.
 What do you notice about how the data is structured?